RapturePlatform/Rapture/Apps/WatchServer/README.md

 This workflow will do the following:

 1. Load the file, in /opt/test/, specified by the parameter passed to it from WatchServer
-2. Store the unprocessed file to a blob://archive/<date><time>/filename repository
+2. Store the file to a blob://archive/yyyyMMdd_HHmmss/filename repository.
+Step code is [here](https://github.com/RapturePlatform/Rapture/blob/master/Apps/WatchServerPlugin/src/main/java/rapture/dp/invocable/workflow/LoadFile.java)
-3. Using blob created in step 2 process the file and write each xls row to a document to a new repo document://data/<date><time>
+3. Using blob created in step 2 process the file and write each xls row to a document to a new repo document://data/yyyyMMdd_HHmmss/ROW000001..N Step code is [here](https://github.com/RapturePlatform/Rapture/blob/master/Apps/WatchServerPlugin/src/main/java/rapture/dp/invocable/workflow/ProcessFile.java)

 ## Using Docker ##